Beryl-Jingxin/ExoMolHR-MScProject/README.md

 ## Final structure

 Part of the final structure:
+Note: the files in folder demo are not results.

 ```
 ├── project
+│     ├── dissertation
 │     └── code
 │          ├── exomol_master.py
 │          ├── AlH.py